Credit Card Processing Companies: A Who’s Who

-Most ISOs/MSPs don’t actually handle processing though some are large enough to do so.
+Most ISOs/MSPs don't actually handle processing though some are large enough to do so.
 A single ISO/MSP might resell the services of many processors; likewise, a single processor contracts with several different ISOs/MSPs.
 These companies earn money by adding another markup on top of interchange fees, and while the best ISOs/MSPs deliver excellent service and value to merchants, the worst use underhanded tactics to hide the fees they charge for credit card transactions (and deliver terrible service as well).
-Cardfellow only deals with processors that use pass-through pricing — the most transparent model available.
+CardFellow only permits pass-through pricing — the most transparent model available.
 Find more details about this pricing model (along with some of the tricks used by processors to hide their fees) here: Interchange pass through.

 Aggregators are another option for businesses that would like to accept credit cards but do not want to contract with a processor or an ISO/MSP.

-Companies such as PayPal and Square serve thousands of merchants under a single merchant account.
+Companies such as PayPal and Square serve thousands of businesses under a single merchant account.
 When a business takes payments through an aggregator (such as PayPal, for example):

 - The consumer pays the aggregator for the good or service provided by a merchant.
 This could either be by using a credit card in a traditional sense, or by using money the consumer has "stored" with the aggregator.

-- The aggregator acts as the merchant in the sense that they have an account with an acquiring bank which deposits money for each purchase in that account.
+- The aggregator acts as the business in the sense that they have an account with an acquiring bank which deposits money for each purchase in that account.

-- The aggregator then passes that payment along to the merchant, minus any fees the aggregator charges (on top of any interchange and processor fees).
+- The aggregator then passes that payment along to the actual business, minus any fees the aggregator charges (on top of any interchange and processor fees).

 Aggregators can be a great solution for very small businesses or those that would have difficulty establishing a merchant account with an acquiring bank, but can wind up costing more than traditional processing services.